UIUC-iSchool-DataViz/spr2024/syllabus.md

 must notify the instructor and TA in advance and request an excused absence.
 Participation in class -- in the form of comments, questions, and discussion -- is expected.

+### Email/Slack Policies and Turn-around times

+We aim to respond to Slack messages in the main channel within 24 business hours and email within 3 business days.
+Please note that personal Slack messages are treated as emails and turn around times will be within 3 days (though we will make every effort to respond sooner than that).
+Please do not use Slack for any questions about grades, or other personal queries -- email is the appropriate venue for these questions.
+Do not post working code or solutions of any kind on Slack publically.

 ## Emergency Response: Run, Hide, Fight